waste-of-kindergarten/xpython37-v0.1/python/Doc/c-api/exceptions.rst

 .. c:function:: void PyErr_WriteUnraisable(PyObject *obj)

-   Call :func:`sys.unraisablehook` using the current exception and *obj* argument.

    This utility function prints a warning message to ``sys.stderr`` when an exception has been set but it is impossible for the interpreter to actually